zipreport/zipreport/docs/build_templates.rst

 Some reports may contain complex JavaScript logic for page composition, and timing the finalization of these operations are a challenge.
-ZipReport provides a more reliable alternative to relying on waiting a predefined amount of time before triggering the render - a JavaScript event notification system that explicitly notifies the Electron application that client-side rendering is finalized and PDF generation can be done.
+ZipReport provides a more reliable alternative to relying on waiting a predefined amount of time before triggering the render - a JavaScript event notification system that explicitly notifies the supervisor application that client-side rendering is finalized and PDF generation can be done.

-The notification mechanism works by dispatching an event named 'zpt-view-ready'.
+The notification mechanism works by writing  the string 'zpt-view-ready' to the console.
 As an example, this can be used to signal paged.js end of operations:

 .. code-block:: html